SchoolOfCode/final-project_front-end-retro-boomin/PLAN.md

 ### functionality:

 - all recipes button does not get all recipes
-  - when all recipies button is clicked the title should change on "featured recipes" to "all recipes" and visa versa so that the user can go back and forth
+  - when all recipies button is clicked the title should change on "featured recipes" to "all recipes" and visa versa so that the user can go back and forth ❌
-- when search input is used, if there are result then display the results, if no results then display there are no search results for that search
+- when search input is used, if there are result then display the results, if no results then display there are no search results for that search ❌
-- create recipe does not submit to anywhere
+- create recipe does not submit to anywhere ❌ !!!
+UPDATE: apparently this works but not if the image is over 10kb!!!!!!!! ❌
-- if a user searches an there is no result then the page should tell the user no result are found and also redirect to a populated version of the page with featured recipes after a few seconds
+- if a user searches an there is no result then the page should tell the user no result are found and also redirect to a populated version of the page with featured recipes after a few seconds ❌

 - ### Get Chips on homepage working